quasientio/pal/docs/user/docs/guides/writing-callback-handlers.md

 ## Thread Safety

 **Important**: Callback handlers must be thread-safe.
-For `AROUND` intercepts, the same handler instance may be invoked:
+The same handler instance may be invoked concurrently for different operations.
-- Concurrently for different operations
-- Twice sequentially (BEFORE and AFTER phases) for each operation

-Use thread-safe data structures (`ConcurrentHashMap`, `CopyOnWriteArrayList`) or synchronization when sharing state.
+Use thread-safe data structures (`ConcurrentHashMap`, `CopyOnWriteArrayList`) or synchronization when sharing state across invocations.

 ## Error Handling